Basic Professional Information

 (area: upper-level courses) for the journal

-- I referee papers for other journals as well, especially in social choice.
+- I referee papers for other journals as well, mostly the MAA journals or

 - I act as a reviewer

 on a regular basis for

 and have started doing so for

 MAA Reviews too.

 - With Kathi Crow, I have coordinated organizing the North Shore Undergraduate

 Mathematics Conference for some years.

 - I've been on various committees at the college, including several multi-year

 stints as chair of the